viritaromero/Plant-diseases-classifier/README.md

 # Creating an AI app that detects diseases in plants using Facebook’s deep learning platform: PyTorch
 Everything you need to recreate this project is on the jupyter notebook.
 Everything was coded in Google Colab.
 I uploaded the dataset to Google Drive, so you can download it directly.
+For more details, the notebook includes the instructions to follow.
 </br>

 Read more about this project on my blog: https://medium.com/datadriveninvestor/creating-an-ai-app-that-detect-diseases-in-plants-using-facebooks-deep-learning-platform-pytorch-15faaeb6bec3